 During college I participated in the May Festival Chorus, performing at Cincinnati Music Hall with the Cincinnati Symphony Orchestra.
 In 2002, I graduated Summa Cum Laude from the College of Mount Saint Joseph with a Bachelor of Arts in Music, emphasis in both voice and piano.

 In addition to teaching privately and being a mom, I work as the Music Director at Saint Vincent De Paul parish.
 I also serve voluntarily in all avenues of music and children's ministries at Delhi Hills Baptist Church; I have worked professionally as an accompanist for Mount Saint Joseph University's theater productions and choirs, in addition to accompanying for area high schools.

-In late 2017, I began work on The Joyful Grammar of Music, a grammar stage music curriculum for home and private school use.
-I received my Kodaly certification from the Chenaniah Summer Music Institute in Moscow, Idaho, which is held at New St. Andrews College.
-During the process of writing the curriculum I was able to start a homeschool music program in my neighborhood, offering primary and intermediate general music courses for children, as well as a choir for homeschoolers grades 3 and up.
+In 2019, I self-published The Joyful Grammar of Music, a grammar stage music curriculum for home and private school use.
+From 2018-2021, I completed my Kodaly certification from the Chenaniah Summer Music Institute in Moscow, Idaho, which is held at New St. Andrews College.
+During the process of writing the curriculum I was able to start teaching group classes, starting with general music courses for homeschoolers, and evolving that into group piano and singing.